Gas tops $4 per gallon average, 1st time since 2008

-NEW YORK (AP) — The price of regular gasoline broke $4 per gallon (3.8 liters) on average across the U.S. on Sunday for the first time since 2008.
+NEW YORK (AP) — The price of regular gasoline broke $4 per gallon on average across the United States on Sunday for the first time since 2008.

 “As Russia’s war on Ukraine continues to evolve and we head into a season where gas prices typically increase, Americans should prepare to pay more for gas than they ever have before,” Patrick De Haan, head of petroleum analysis for GasBuddy, said in a statement.